ProjectOpenSea/opensea-erc1155/README.md

 ## OpenSea ERC-1155 Starter Contracts

-### About ERC-1155.
+### About These Contracts

-This is a  simple sample ERC-1155 contract for the purposes of demonstrating integration with the [OpenSea](https://opensea.io) marketplace for crypto collectibles.
-We include:
+This is a sample ERC-1155 contract for the purposes of demonstrating integration with the [OpenSea](https://opensea.io) marketplace for crypto collectibles.
+We also include:
 - A script for minting items.
 - A factory contract for making sell orders for unminted items (allowing for **gas-free and mint-free presales**).
 - A configurable lootbox contract for selling randomized collections of ERC-1155 items.

+On top of the features from the [OpenSea ERC721 sample contracts](https://github.com/ProjectOpenSea/opensea-creatures), ERC1155
+- supports multiple creators per contract, where only the creator is able to mint more copies
+- supports pre-minted items for the lootbox to choose from

+### Why are some standard methods overridden?

-Additionally, this contract whitelists the proxy accounts of OpenSea users so that they are automatically able to trade the ERC-1155 items on OpenSea (without having to pay gas for an additional approval).
+This contract overrides the `isApprovedForAll` method in order to whitelist the proxy accounts of OpenSea users.
+This means that they are automatically able to trade your ERC-1155 items on OpenSea (without having to pay gas for an additional approval).
 On OpenSea, each user has a "proxy" account that they control, and is ultimately called by the exchange contracts to trade their items.

-(Note that this addition does not mean that OpenSea itself has access to the items, simply that the users can list them more easily if they wish to do so)
+Note that this addition does not mean that OpenSea itself has access to the items, simply that the users can list them more easily if they wish to do so!

 ## Requirements